oxidist/oxidist.github.io/_drafts/2017-08-10-Studying-techniques.md

 Now, you have just created your own studying framework, in which you study for x minutes, take a break for z minutes and it nicely adds up to an easily measurable number y.

 *This is your own version of the Pomodoro technique personalized for your own attention span.
-Try to do this experiment every 2 months, so you can increase your attention span.*[^hello]
+Try to do this experiment every 2 months, so you can increase your attention span.*[^osama]

-[^hello]:
+[^osama]:
     ```haskell
     main :: IO()
     main = putStrLn "nigger."